AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release v1.0.7 is out!
+Release v1.0.8 is out!
 New features include the following:

-1. Added ignore config flag to component generator `rig component -i`
-1. Added ignore config flag to api generator `rig api -i`
-1. Added ignore config flag to router generator `rig router -i`
-1. Added ignore config flag to main generator `rig -i`

-If you need to create a component that is different than the standard config you set you can just run the command with the `-i` flag and it will ignore the config file.
+1. Added optional translations inclusion.
+Translations used are from [i18n](https://react.i18next.com/) package.

+If you opt into using translations during generation it requires you to have i18n package already installed, or it installs it for you.
+Further setup is up to you.

 For a detailed list of features and changes per version visit the CHANGELOG.MD file.